Utah Sports Betting & Online Gambling: What's Legal in 2026?

 Utah sports betting is constitutionally banned — but sweepstakes casinos, DFS apps, and contested prediction markets still give Utah residents narrow legal options in 2026.

 Sports betting is not legal in Utah, and, realistically, it never will be.
 Utah and Hawaii are the only two U.S. states that ban all forms of commercial gambling, including lotteries, casinos, and sportsbooks.
-The state constitution prohibits any game of chance, lottery, or gift enterprise "under any pretense or for any purpose," making Utah the most restrictive gambling jurisdiction in the nation.
-That said, the digital age has carved out a few narrow, and legally contested, lanes for Utah residents seeking online action.
-Bodog has tracked every development in Utah online gambling law, so you don't have to wade through the legal fog yourself.
+The state constitution prohibits any game of chance, lottery, or gift enterprise “under any pretense or for any purpose,” making Utah the most restrictive gambling jurisdiction in the nation.
+That said, the digital age had carved out a few narrow, and now shrinking, lanes for Utah residents seeking online action.

 BETTING-BY-REGION